AlexandarEfremov/python_advanced_homework/README.md

-Homework solutions for the 2024 Python Advanced course.
-Where applicable, comprehensions were added as a second answer.
+Homework solutions for the January 2024 Python Advanced and Object Orientated Programming courses.